edwinst/c64_light_fantastic_reverse_engineering/README.md

 In particular, it does include the subroutine for storing the received bytes.

 However, the protocol for determining when the transmission is over is different in the BBC receiver.

+The BBC protocol seems to work like this:

+- read the first byte
+- main loop:
+    - read a byte
+    - if the byte has bit 7 set, then quit
+    - read a byte
+    - read a sequence of 1..n bytes, terminated by #$0D (carriage return; which is also stored)
+    - repeat main loop